arafato/azure-core-concepts-book/README.md

 `https://management.azure.com/subscriptions/8d4dee44-4b28-4e05-9927-3a5d34a42bf5/resourceGroups/myrg/providers/Microsoft.Compute/virtualMachines/myVM?api-version=2016-03-01`

-You will find the official Azure REST API reference here: [https://docs.microsoft.com/en-us/rest/api/](https://docs.microsoft.com/en-us/rest/api/)
+You will find the official Azure REST API reference here: [https://docs.microsoft.com/azure/templates/](https://docs.microsoft.com/azure/templates/).
+If you know the resource type, you can go directly to it with the following URL format: `https://docs.microsoft.com/azure/templates/{provider-namespace}/{resource-type}`.
+For example, the SQL database reference content is available at: [https://docs.microsoft.com/azure/templates/microsoft.sql/servers/databases](https://docs.microsoft.com/azure/templates/microsoft.sql/servers/databases)

 Note that most Azure service REST APIs have a corresponding client SDK library, which handles much of the client code for you.
 We will take a more detailed look at these SDKs, and how to configure them accordingly in the [Developer Tooling](#developer-tooling) section.